gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ## GAMS installation

 MESSAGE-ix requires a GAMS solver and license for optimization.
 After applying for a student's license to sales@gams.com, the license file is retrieved from https://portal.gams.com/ using the username and password provided.
+Another way is to request a demo license from https://www.gams.com/try_gams/.

 During installation, select `Advanced` mode and add GAMS to the `PATH`.